scout-app/scout-app/README.md

     * [ ] **To do:**
     * [ ] Clean up custom styles to allow for theme swapping.
 (SR)
     * [ ] Drag and drop sidebar items to reorder (HMN)
     * [ ] Localize the app.
 Create a template system, extract all text to a `en.json` file and allow for translations.
+(KE)
     * [ ] Make sidebar resizable
     * [ ] Minimize to tray, icon indicators, alert popups when in tray mode
     * [ ] Import/Export projects (Would anyone even want this feature?)